Russia men's national volleyball team

 The Russia men's national volleyball team is governed by the Russian Volleyball Federation and took part in international volleyball competitions.

 FIVB considers Russia as the inheritor of the records of Soviet Union (1948–1991) and CIS (1992).

 The USSR Volleyball Federation joined the FIVB in 1948, a year after the foundation of the international governing body.
 The following year they sent a team to compete in the first FIVB Men’s World Championship and have been dominating the international scene ever since, having won six World Championships, four Olympic Games, six World Cups and 14 European Championships (medals of Russian and the Soviet union combined).

+On 28 February 2022, following the Russian invasion of Ukraine and in accordance with a "recommendation" by the International Olympic Committee (IOC), FIVB and CEV suspended the participation of Russia in their competitions.

 History

-The USSR Volleyball Federation joined the FIVB in 1948,0 and the following year they sent a team to compete in the first World Championship.
+The USSR Volleyball Federation joined the FIVB in 1948, and the following year they sent a team to compete in the first World Championship.
+At this championship, the Soviet Union won its first World Championship title with a perfect record of eight victories, while Czechoslovakia finished in second place.

-In response to the 2022 Russian invasion of Ukraine, the International Volleyball Federation suspended all Russian national teams, clubs, and officials, as well as beach and snow volleyball athletes, from all events, and stripped Russia of the right to host the 2022 FIVB Volleyball Men's World Championship in August 2022, and has relocated 2022 FIVB Volleyball Men's Nations League games that were to be in Russia in August and September.
-The European Volleyball Confederation (CEV) also banned all Russian national teams, clubs, and officials from participating in European competition, and suspended all members of Russia from their respective functions in CEV organs.